Chernobyl disaster: Water bodies

 The Chernobyl nuclear power plant is located next to the Pripyat River, which feeds into the Dnieper reservoir system, one of the largest surface water systems in Europe, which at the time supplied water to Kiev's 2.4 million residents, and was still in spring flood when the accident occurred.
-The radioactive contamination of aquatic systems therefore became a major problem in the immediate aftermath of the accident.
+The radioactive contamination of aquatic systems therefore became a major problem in the immediate aftermath.